-Depending on the type of organization it is common practice to have multiple operating currencies.
+Depending on the type of organization, it is common practice to have multiple operating currencies.
 This generally occurs when some component of your organization operates in a foreign country.
-When aggregating financial results these currencies will need to converted to a common reporting currency or reporting currencies.
+When aggregating financial results, these currencies will need to be converted to a common reporting currency or reporting currencies.
 For example, assume Organization 1 is based in the US and Organization 2 is in Germany.
-When reporting consolidated results in the US you will need to convert the German entity to US dollar.
+When reporting consolidated results in the US, you will need to convert the German entity to US dollar.
 Or if you need to report consolidated results in Germany, US would need to convert the US entity to Euros.
-Depending on organization, you may have multiple required reporting currencies but in general consolidated organizations convert to a single reporting currency where they do most of their external financial reporting.
+Depending on organization, you may have multiple required reporting currencies.
+However, in general, consolidated organizations convert to a single reporting currency where they do most of their external financial reporting.

 Challenge 3 – Inter-company Transactions in Financial Consolidations

-If this is the case, any transactions between the two organizations are considered inter-company transactions and would need to be eliminated at the Total Organization level.
-If Organization 1 sold $1M of items to Organization 2, when reporting externally for the Total Organization that $1M should be eliminated and not count as Sales (from Organization 1) and Cost of Sales (from Organization 2).
+If this is the case, any transactions between the two organizations are considered inter-company transaction.
+Therefore, they would need to be eliminated at the Total Organization level.
+For example, consider that Organization 1 sold $1M of items to Organization 2.
+When reporting externally for the Total Organization, that $1M should be eliminated and not count as Sales (from Organization 1) and Cost of Sales (from Organization 2).

 Solution – Financial Consolidation System

 There are many Financial Consolidation solutions available.
 These vary from using one of your general ledgers, Excel spreadsheets to structured Financial Consolidation software.
-Based on complexity of your consolidation, your acceptable risk profile and reporting time requirements any of these solutions may make sense.
-As the number of related parties grow and the complexity grows, the risk profile grows.
+Based on complexity of your consolidation, your acceptable risk profile and reporting time requirements on any of these solutions may make sense.
+As the number of related parties grow and the complexity grows, the risk profile increases.
 Many organizations find that a structured Financial Consolidation software solution makes sense.
 The solution’s ability to minimize risk, provide audit trails and minimize reporting time cycles creates the needed reason to implement a structured software solution.
-Organizations also find it invaluable to have a powerful transformation (mapping) tool in place to allow for these new GL systems to on board quickly and accurately.
+Organizations also find it invaluable to have a powerful transformation (mapping) tool in place.
+This allows for these new GL systems to onboard quickly and accurately.